NCAA Men's College Basketball Tournament Trends - Part I

 of 64 in a single tournament.
 I typically like to pick one #13 seed per bracket.

 - The #5 seeds have always had a tough time with #12 seeds.
-Since 1998, the 5 seeds have won 62% of the time.
+Since 1998, the 5 seeds have won only 61% of the time.
 While 13 to 16

 seeds tend to be smaller colleges who received automatic bids resulting from winning their conference, 12 seeds are often at-large

 bid teams from major conferences.
-Surprisingly 2023, which had many upsets, did not feature a 12 seed winner.
-The #12 seeds have
+Surprisingly the 2023 tournament, which had many upsets, did not feature a 12 seed winner.
+But

-won at least once in 20 of the last 25 tournaments.
+the last 25 tournaments.
 The 12s won three times in 2013, 2014 and 2019.

 Long story short - you can ignore the seed for the 8/9 games.